 The pioneering project in Ealing brings together a range of our activities including tree planting, greening and food growing, with an aim to create long-lasting benefits for local residents.

 Since January 2018, we've been working with Ealing Council and local residents to improve the green spaces on Racecourse Estate.
 Our aim is to create long-lasting benefits for local residents by improving green spaces and providing a range of volunteering activities.

 The project is part of our Strategic Partnership with Ealing Council – running since 2016.

 What’s happened so far?

-Hundreds of residents have already taken part, including volunteers from the following:
+513 local adults and 709 local children have already taken part in activities, including volunteers from the following:

 - Northolt Library

 - Northolt Park Nursery and

 - St Richard’s Nursery

 Trees for Cities is delighted to have been awarded £226,615 in National Lottery funding in order to continue the great work on the estate.
 We are especially hoping to engage children, parents and carers across the estate.
 The funding comes from The National Lottery Community Fund, which distributes money raised by National Lottery players for good causes and is the largest community funder in the UK.